Duval County Public Schools: History

 In the spring of 1864, J.M.
 Hawks opened the first free public school in the state, located in Jacksonville.
 The school was later branded as the Stanton Normal Institute in 1868, with a student body of 400.
 Duval County paved the way for public education in Florida by establishing the first stand-alone high school in 1877, and the first large-scale public school transportation system in 1898.

 Leadership

 Duval County School Board

-The district's administrative offices are primarily located on the south bank of the St. Johns River in a six-story building at 1701 Prudential Drive.
 Duval County Public Schools is governed by the Duval County School Board, a body of seven elected officers, each board member representing a particular geographic area.
 School Board districts are somewhat analogous to City Council districts in that there are two council districts in each school board district.
-Board members are elected every four years with two-term limits, with Districts 4 through 7 elected during midterm election cycles (next in 2026) and Districts 1 through 3 elected during presidential cycles (next in 2024).
+Board members are elected every four years with two-term limits, with Districts 4 through 7 elected during midterm election cycles (next in 2026) and Districts 1 through 3 elected during presidential cycles (next in 2028).

+Offices

+The district's administrative offices are primarily located on the south bank of the St. Johns River in a six-story building at 1701 Prudential Drive.
+The building was constructed in 1980 and occupied since 1981.
+The structure is 45-years old and yearly maintenance exceeds $500,000.
+Since 2005, the district has explored opportunities to leave Prudential Drive.
+Its sale would allow for a larger, modern headquarters and generate funds for school repairs and replenish the capital reserve fund.
+It would also support downtown revitalization efforts.